 Mariner in a nutshell

 The Mariner is a cheap dual-use heavy with excellent range and acceptable melee output against both infantry and jacks/beasts.
-Boosted POW 14's from 20" away does quite a lot over the course of the game, and it will do okay once it's time to send it in to smash something.
-The only real downside is the Loader rule, but that requires only a little bit of planning; before the rule was slackened it was really annoying and forced something approaching crab-walking, but a 1" distance has made the Mariner a lot easier to lose.
+Boosted POW 14's from 20" away do quite a lot over the course of the game, and it will do okay once it's time to send it in to smash something.
+It's not great at anything, but it isn't priced like it either.
+It's a fine warjack for its points.

 Combos & Synergies